Now Booking: July Therapy Intensives

 A limited number of spots are currently available.
 If you’re considering an intensive, this can be a good time to begin.

-Most clients begin with a single half-day (3-hour) intensive, with the option to expand into 2–3 day intensives for deeper or more sustained processing.
+Most clients begin with a single half-day (3-hour) intensive, with the option to expand into 2–3 day intensives for deeper work.

-This intensive creates the space for that process to unfold.
+This intensive creates dedicated space for your system to process, settle, and reset.

 Nervous System Reset™ Intensive — At a Glance